ARCHIVE Analysis, Critique and Suggested Modification

 IH-45 Northbound at Loop 610 is Reduced to Three Main Lanes, the Same as Currently Exists

 This concern has existed since the original plan, but I have not mentioned it previously since there were more pressing issues to address.
-But now that the managed lane access point problem (item 1 above) has been introduced to this location, it is probably a good time to review if an adjustment can fix this concern.
+But now that the managed lane access point problem (

 There is heavy traffic volume going northbound on IH-45, and there is normally traffic congestion south of Loop 610 due to this bottleneck location.
-The managed lanes will help with this problem, but the managed lanes have poor access in the current plan (see item 3 below).
+The managed lanes will help with this problem, but the managed lanes have poor access in the current plan (see

 Problem

-• IH-45 Northbound is reduced to three main lanes at Loop 610
+- IH-45 Northbound is reduced to three main lanes at Loop 610

 Potential Solution

-• Maintain four northbound main lanes.
+- Maintain four northbound main lanes.
 This will require an extra auxiliary lane south of Loop 610, and the entrance from the frontage road would not have a dedicated lane, but would be merged into the four main lanes.

 TxDOT Response